What does the SENCO course intend to do?

 The course requires attendance at 3 training days at the University of Buckingham and covers the following topics:

-The course requires completion of two assignments: a Reflective Essay and a small-scale Action Research project.
+Completion of two assignment: A Reflective Essay and a small-scale Action Research Project.
 Students will be visited by a SENCO Tutor twice and engage in weekly guided tasks to support understanding and application of best effective and inclusive practice as a SENCO.

 For a full programme specification and module breakdown please email firstname.lastname@example.org

 ‘I have learned so much by studying for the NASENCO award at The University of Buckingham.
 The structure and content of the course has helped me to be a more effective and well informed SENCO.’

 ‘The course focus on guided tasks and evidencing the SENCO Learning Outcomes have made me much better at making decisions – both as a leader and as a teacher, benefiting both students and staff.’